elastos/Elastos.Community/ElastosBountyProgram/ELBP_Guidelines.md

 our focus is with getting our branding out among seasoned developers who can quickly ramp up and develop future apps on Elastos or participate in our upcoming hackathon/competition.

-Less emphasis will be placed on universities/schools but any publicity among students is still good as they are likely places to find many crypto fans.
+Less emphasis will be placed on universities/schools, but any publicity among students is still good as they are likely places to find many crypto fans.
+Also investors will be targeted at a later date but always welcome to our events.

 Initially the only developer tasks will be building example/demo apps, bug reporting/fixes and writing tutorials.
 Therefore we are not immediately looking for engineering teams to build apps on Elastos, the goal is to establish a relationship with developers looking to learn more about Elastos or get involved.

-### Learn about Elastos - we will be putting together a learning package for Elastos Leaders so you can learn the important aspects of Elastos to talk about during the meetups.
+### Learn about Elastos - we will be putting together a learning package so you can learn the important aspects of Elastos to talk about during the meetups.

 ### Your goals in a new community for the first 1-2 months should be the following.
 Your task proposal should be related to one of these goals.